statycc/pymwp/guide/example_assign.md

 }
 ```

-This program is simple, and it is straightforward to observe that its input variables
-have polynomial growth rates, i.e., $y_1^\prime \leq y_1$ and  $y_2^\prime \leq 2y_1$.
+This program is simple, and it is straightforward to observe that its input variables have polynomial growth rates, i.e., $y_1^\prime \leq y_1$ and  $y_2^\prime \leq 2y_1$.
-From analysis perspective this example is interesting, because binary operations
-introduce complex polynomials in the matrix.
+From analysis perspective this example is interesting because binary operations introduce complex polynomials in the matrix.

 #### CLI Command